 Reporting potential compliance violations

-We encourage all employees worldwide to report potential compliance violations to their supervisors, Legal, HR, or other relevant departments.
-Worldwide, they can also use our central whistleblowing SpeakUp Line free of charge and anonymously to report violations in their local language by telephone or via a web-based application.
-Reports of potential compliance violations that we receive via our SpeakUp Line are reviewed by the Compliance Investigations and Case Management team.
-Cases with a certain risk profile are presented to the Compliance Case Committee, which comprises senior representatives from Compliance, Corporate Security, Data Privacy, Human Resources, Internal Auditing, and Legal.
+We encourage all employees worldwide to report potential compliance violations to their supervisors, Legal, HR or other relevant departments.
+Globally, they can also use our central whistleblowing “compliance hotline” free of charge and anonymously to report violations in their local language by telephone or via a web-based application.
+Reports of potential compliance violations that we receive via our “compliance hotline” are reviewed by the Compliance Investigations and Case Management team.
+Cases with a certain risk profile are presented to the Compliance Case Committee, which comprises senior representatives from our Compliance, Corporate Security, Data Privacy, Human Resources, Internal Auditing, and Legal departments.

-The SpeakUp Line is also available to external stakeholders.
-The relevant information can be found in the Compliance and Ethics section of our website, where we consolidate key compliance information, such as our values, Code of Conduct (CoC) and information on transparency and data privacy for external audiences.
+The “compliance hotline” is also available to external stakeholders.
+The relevant information can be found in the Compliance and Ethics section of our website.

-Both the number of reports of suspected compliance violations and the number of actual compliance cases were stable compared with the previous year.
-In 2020, we received 81 compliance-related reports via the SpeakUp Line and other channels that led to investigations.
-There were 41 confirmed cases of violations of the CoC or other internal and external rules.
+Both the number of suspected compliance violations reported and the number of actual compliance cases were stable compared with the previous year.
+In 2021, we received 79 compliance-related reports via the “compliance hotline” and other channels that led to investigations.
+There were 42 confirmed cases of violations of the Code of Conduct or other internal and external rules.

 Compliance is ensured by Group Compliance and Group Internal Auditing as the second and third lines of defense.
-As part of operational audits, our Group Internal Auditing function regularly reviews relevant matters at our sites to determine the effectiveness of the respective compliance guidelines, processes and structures in place.
-The unit also checks for violations of our CoC and our Anti-Corruption Policy.
+As part of the audits, Group Internal Auditing regularly reviews functions, processes and legal entities worldwide.
+These reviews include an assessment of the effectiveness of the respective compliance guidelines, processes and structures in place.
+The unit also checks for violations of our Code of Conduct and our Anti-Corruption Policy.
 Moreover, they request and check a self-assessment of the workplace requirements set out in our Human Rights Charter.

 Our audit planning aims to provide comprehensive risk assurance through the best possible audit coverage of our processes.
-We take a risk-based approach to our annual audit planning process, considering factors such as sales, employee headcount, systematic stakeholder feedback, and the Corruption Perceptions Index (CPI) published by the non-governmental organization Transparency International.
-If an internal audit produces recommendations, Group Internal Auditing performs a systematic follow-up and monitors the implementation of the prescribed corrective actions.
+We take a risk-based approach to our annual audit planning process, considering factors such as sales, employee headcount, systematic stakeholder feedback and the Corruption Perceptions Index (CPI) published by the non-governmental organization Transparency International.
+If an internal audit gives rise to recommendations, Group Internal Auditing performs a systematic follow-up and monitors the implementation of the recommended corrective actions.
 In 2021, Group Internal Auditing conducted 84 internal audits that included bribery and corruption-related risks, thereof 55 operational and 28 IT audits as well as one special audit (for example incident specific internal investigations).